 Introduction to React Fragment

 React Fragments were first launched in the version React 16.2.0.
-These are used where, earlier the developers were using wrapper div as React Fragments help us in grouping a set of children without the need to add additional nodes to the DOM.
-Earlier for returning multiple elements, the elements were wrapped in a div.
-This led to some irrelevant markup or rendering of irrelevant HTML which was not good for the website.
-This problem was solved by React Fragments.
-This easily returns multiple elements without the need of wrapper div.
-In this article, we will understand how to use this with some examples.
+These are used where, earlier, the developers used wrapper div as React Fragments help us group a set of children without adding additional nodes to the DOM.
+Earlier, the elements were wrapped in a div for returning multiple aspects.
+This led to some irrelevant markup or rendering of irrelevant HTML, which could have been better for the website.
+React Fragments solved this problem.
+This easily returns multiple elements without the need for a wrapper div.
+This article will explain how to use this with some examples.

 Syntax: